ANNUAL EXHIBITION: 2019-20 Season

 Monochrome (Mono) – It was decided at AGM, that any PAGB Monochrome definition should be adopted by PPS.
 For the avoidance of doubt, please check the PAGB website for updated changes. http://www.thepagb.org.uk or www.nempf.org

-Each entry must bear the photographer’s name, a title and the class entered.
+Each entry must bear the photographer’s name, a title and the class entered on the reverse.

 It is preferred that all prints be mounted using the ‘standard size’ mount of 40cm x 50cm.
 Larger prints can be accepted, but the exhibition secretary may insist that the storage, transportation and any display considerations be organised by the entrant.

-** New for 2015, please supply a .jpeg file for any PRINT entry, this .jpeg image will be used to reproduce any winning images in the Exhibition catalogue or PPS produced slideshows.
+Please supply a jpeg file for each PRINT entry.
+This jpeg image will be used to reproduce any winning images in the Exhibition catalogue or PPS produced AVs.
 The jpeg format should be as per the PDI entries below.

 Projected Digital Images (PDI)